The self parameter in a method has an invalid “receiver type”.

 // ^^^^^ the receiver type is `&Foo`

-acts as an alias to the type of the current trait
+}RunThe type Self acts as an alias to the type of the current trait

 implementer, or “receiver type”.
-Besides the already mentioned Self
+Besides the already mentioned Self,

-valid receiver types, the following are also valid:
+&Self and &mut Self valid receiver types, the following are also valid:

-also be the underlying implementing type, like Foo
+also be the underlying implementing type, like Foo in the following

 example: